 One of the key reasons why Maasai girls are married off at a young age comprises economic incentives, including increasing the family’s wealth through combined cattle & cash dowries, as well as joining the husband’s family, which relieves her father’s family of financial burdens.
 At the same time, many Maasai families do not wish to cover the costs of education in Kenya, which mostly include purchasing uniforms and school supplies, for girls, opting instead to support their boys’ education.

-II.
-New dorm
+I. New dorm

 With financial support from the spouses of several European Union high commissioners and ambassadors to Kenya, a new dorm was built and inaugurated in July 2013, which can accommodate 60 girls.
-The dorm has two sole-powered borehole pumps to provide the girls fresh water for drinking and bathing purposes.
+The dorm has two solar-powered borehole pumps to provide the girls fresh water for drinking and bathing purposes.

 The pumps have enabled the creation of a greenhouse and a small garden to produce fresh vegetables and other farm products to bring down the cost of food for the girls.

-III.
+II.
 Brick-Making Project

 The brick-making initiative was initially started through the help of IPM in 2008.

 The intention was to assist the Maasai women in Kajiado to have an income-generating activity of brick-making and sell to people living in nearby communities, in order to ensure the school’s sustainability and financial independence.